|Columns||Club News||Dog Food||Side Effects||Dog Shows|

 AKC FAILS TO HONOR CO-OWNERSHIP CONTRACT

 Long-time Sheltie breeder Marie Davino shows very successfully in breed, groups, and in agility.
-Her experience is so typical of AKC’s refusal to be involved in anything other than making the not-for-profit corporation profitable that we decided to run the story.
-Speaking for thousands of breeders, Marie is so articulate that we asked her to tell this story herself!
+Her experience is so typical of AKC’s refusal to be involved in anything other than making the not-for-profit corporation profitable that we decided to run her story.
+Speaking for thousands of breeders, Marie is so articulate that we asked her to tell readers about her AKC experience in her own words.

 "A. DAM OWNERS’ SIGNATURES